6638maggie-gitau/6638maggie-gitau/README.md

 * Become a skilled full-stack developer
 * Contribute to open-source projects
 * Collaborate with developers worldwide
-* Publish inspiring novels
 * Build impactful applications that solve real-world challenges
-* Continuously learn and grow as both a software developer and author
+* Continuously learn and grow as a software developer

 ## ✨ Beyond Coding

-When I'm not coding, I'm either writing novels or reading books, exploring new technologies, and working on personal projects that help me grow creatively and professionally.
+When I'm not coding, I'm exploring new technologies, learning new development skills, and working on personal projects that help me grow both creatively and professionally.

 ## 📫 Let's Connect